 Learn more about how design debt weighs down businesses in the long run in this short video.

-A collaborative methodology for rapidly identifying and solving a design problem.
+No glossary of UI UX terms is complete without the mention of design sprints.
+A design spring is a collaborative methodology for rapidly identifying and solving a design problem.
 The five stages of a sprint are: define the challenge, diverge (ideate possible solutions), converge (choose the strongest concepts to develop), prototype, and test.

 When can you use design sprints in your team?
 This short video tells you all about it.